AlexvZyl/.dotfiles/.github/README.md

 ## Overview

-Wallpapers can be found [here](https://github.com/linuxdotexe/nordic-wallpapers).
+Wallpapers can be found at [this ImageGoNord repo](https://github.com/linuxdotexe/nordic-wallpapers) and [locally](https://github.com/AlexvZyl/.dotfiles/tree/main/.wallpapers).
 They "norded" some nice wallpapers.

 *For Reddit:*